2012 Ramu violence

 The 2012 Ramu violence refers to a series of attacks on Buddhist monasteries, shrines, and houses of Buddhist inhabitants in Ramu Upazila in Cox's Bazar District in Bangladesh by local mobs on the midnight past 29 September 2012.
-The mobs destroyed 24 Buddhist temples and monasteries and 75 houses in reaction to a tagging of an image depicting the desecration of a Quran on the timeline of a fake Facebook account under a Buddhist male name.
+The mobs destroyed 24 Buddhist temples and monasteries and 75 houses in reaction to the tagging of an image depicting the desecration of a Quran on the timeline of a fake Facebook account under a Buddhist male name.
 The actual posting of the photo was not done by the Buddhist who was falsely slandered.
 The Buddhist was innocent of the accusation.
 The violence later spread to Ukhia Upazila in Cox's Bazar District and Patiya Upazila in Chittagong District where Buddhist monasteries and Hindu temples were targeted for attacks.

-An estimated 25,000 people participated in the violence directed at Buddhists and over 300 people were arrested in connection to the attacks.
+An estimated 25,000 people participated in the violence directed at Buddhists, and over 300 people were arrested in connection to the attacks.